Picovoice/rhino/README.md

 [RhinoManager](binding/android/Rhino/rhino/src/main/java/ai/picovoice/rhino/RhinoManager.java) provides a high-level API for integrating Rhino into Android applications.
 It manages all activities related to creating an input audio stream, feeding it into Rhino, and invoking a user-provided inference callback.
+Context files should be placed under the Android project assets folder (`src/main/assets/`).

 ```java
 final String accessKey = "${ACCESS_KEY}"; // AccessKey obtained from Picovoice Console (https://console.picovoice.ai/)